 Key to winemaking is that the liquid temperature must be carefully managed during the fermentation and storage phases of the wine-making process.
 Glycol chillers, ammonia refrigeration, and water cooling systems all contribute to this temperature control, and each may require networks of pipes to operate safely.

 To that end, it’s important to understand ANSI/ASME A13.1 so it is instantly recognizable which liquid, chemical, or gas flows through each pipe.
 However, OSHA does not specifically address pipe marking requirements; however, it references the ANSI/ASME standard, making it in effect OSHA’s preferred pipe labeling system.

 Understanding the color code at the heart of the standard, as well as best practices for label positioning and proper application, can help employees stay safe on the job—and provide vital information to first responders in case of emergency.

-Ammonia pipe marking carries with it a different set of regulations and best practices; it follows International Institute of Ammonia Refrigeration (IIAR) Bulletin No. 114, to be exact.
-Learn more about ammonia refrigeration fundamentals, and request your FREE ammonia pipe marking chart, produced by Graphic Products.
+Ammonia pipe marking carries with it a different set of regulations and best practices; it follows the International Institute of Ammonia Refrigeration (IIAR) Bulletin No. 114, to be exact.
+Learn more about ammonia refrigeration fundamentals, and grab an ammonia pipe marking chart, produced by Graphic Products.

 Over the years, numerous winery workers have been killed either transferring wine or cleaning tanks when carbon dioxide or carbon monoxide wasn't thoroughly removed from the confined space.
 (Confined space safety is paramount in another beverage industry that relies on tanks for fermentation and storage: breweries.)